MulleFoundation/foundation-developer/README.md

 *mulle-sde* provides an
 [installer-all](https://raw.githubusercontent.com/mulle-sde/mulle-sde/release/bin/installer-all)
 script to install the *foundation-developer* into `/usr` (or some other place).

-You will need to install [mulle-clang](//github.com/Codeon-GmbH/mulle-clang) yourself though.

-This is suitable for environments without supported package managers:
+This is suitable for environments without supported package managers.

 #### Install into /usr with sudo